 We may not seek, or may seek but never receive, regulatory approval to market our products or product candidates outside of the U.S. or in any particular country or region, including in the European Union, or EU.
 In order to market any product outside of the U.S., we must establish and comply with the numerous and varying safety, efficacy and other regulatory requirements of other countries.
 Approval procedures vary among countries and can involve additional non-clinical studies or clinical trials, additional work related to manufacturing and analytical testing on controls, and additional administrative review periods.
 The time required to obtain approvals in other countries might differ from that required to obtain FDA approval.
 Marketing approval in one country does not ensure marketing approval in another, but a failure or delay in obtaining marketing approval in one country may have a negative effect on the regulatory process in other countries.
 The marketing approval processes in other countries may implicate all of the risks detailed above regarding FDA approval in the U.S. as well as other risks.
 In particular, in many countries outside of the U.S., products must receive pricing and reimbursement approval before the product can be commercialized.
 Obtaining this approval may require additional studies and data, and can result in substantial delays in bringing products to market in such countries and such investment may not be justified from a business standpoint given the market opportunity or level of required investment.
-For example, the European Medicines Agency, or EMA, has requested that we conduct an additional clinical trial evaluating our proprietary formulation of brexanolone in the treatment of PPD to support submission of a potential marketing authorization application, or MAA, seeking approval of brexanolone in such indication.
-We are currently focused on evaluating the potential for development of SAGE-217 in the EU as a treatment for depressive disorders, and will continue to assess the EMA's request for an additional clinical trial with respect to brexanolone in the context of the potential timing and outcome of development of SAGE-217 in the EU and in light of our overall portfolio and program priorities.
-We may never file an MAA seeking approval of brexanolone or any of our other product candidates in the EU and we may never seek regulatory approval of any product or product candidate in any other country or region outside the U.S. Even if we generate the data and information we believe may be sufficient to file an application for regulatory approval of any of our products or product candidates in a region or country outside the U.S., the relevant regulatory agency may find that we did not meet the requirements for approval, or even if our application is approved, we may have significant post-approval obligations.
+We may never file a marketing authorization application, or MAA, seeking approval of brexanolone, zuranolone or any of our other product candidates in the EU and we may never seek regulatory approval of any product or product candidate in any other country or region outside the U.S. Even if we generate the data and information we believe may be sufficient to file an application for regulatory approval of any of our products or product candidates in a region or country outside the U.S., the relevant regulatory agency may find that we did not meet the requirements for approval, or even if our application is approved, we may have significant post-approval obligations.